|

 assures that each comment is appreciated, using four lists: 1) Solutions,

-dialogue that results yields spontaneous conclusions, which are placed
+of dialogue that results yields spontaneous conclusions, which are

 When to apply Dynamic Facilitation?